-While the past year or more has been a roller coaster ride on many fronts, there was a silver lining for homeowners: Home prices have risen considerably.
+While the past few years have been a roller coaster ride on many fronts, there was a silver lining for homeowners: Home prices have risen considerably.
 You might be wondering if you should take advantage of the climb in values and sell your home or tap its newfound equity.
-As you consider your options, a good starting point is to ask yourself: exactly how much is my house worth?
+As you consider your options, a good starting point is to ask yourself: Exactly how much is my house worth?

 How much is my house worth?

 When getting a home value estimate, consider the three main types of valuation:

 - Fair market value: Fair market value encompasses what your home looks like to prospective buyers compared to other homes in the area.
 Consider the sale price of a home that’s similar to yours (same number of bedrooms and bathrooms, square footage or outdoor space, say).
 If you work with a real estate agent to help you sell your home, this is where your agent will start: by looking at comps to gauge what buyers have been willing to pay for a property comparable to yours.

 - Appraised value: While the appraised value of your home factors in comps, it differs from fair market value.
 To calculate appraised value, a licensed appraiser considers the location, size and condition of your home, and any renovations you’ve completed.
 The appraised value is what mortgage lenders look at when a borrower buys a home or refinances their mortgage.

 - Assessed value: The assessed value is the assigned dollar value of your home used by local county tax assessors to determine property taxes.
 “Tax assessors calculate assessed value based on various factors, which may include the appraised value and the fair market value, as well as any home improvements, whether you generate income from the property, and any tax exemptions,” explains Jade Lee-Duffy, a Realtor with Reali in San Diego.
 Usually, the assessed value is lower than fair market value and doesn’t actually represent how much a property could sell for, Lee-Duffy says.

 5 ways to find out what your house is worth